Call Mon-Sun:

 What Is the Most Troublesome Side Effect of Antipsychotic Medications?

 Depending on the individual, what someone considers the “most troublesome side effect” of antipsychotics can vary.
 These medications introduce a wide range of unwanted effects, and any one may be especially distressing to the individual experiencing it.
-However, extrapyramidal symptoms are some of the most dangerous and concerning when it comes to physical side effects.
+However, extrapyramidal symptoms are some of the most dangerous and concerning when it comes to physical side effects.11

 Any psychiatric or emotional side effect of antipsychotic medications is worthy of concern, as well.
 Patients prescribed first-generation and second-generation antipsychotics are already experiencing serious mental health disorders, such as schizophrenia, bipolar disorder, or certain personality disorders.
 New or worsening depression can be an especially dangerous situation for these individuals.
+Specific side effects for antipsychotics vary from one medication to another, and these can be found on the drug’s label.12-14

 Do Antipsychotics Affect Your Mood?